benjxia/Connect-Four-Python/README.md

 # Connect-Four
-just learning python and figuring out git
+made this to figure out some python and git basics

-enter which column you'd like to put your piece in the terminal that's about it
+enter which column you'd like to put your piece in the terminal